datastaxdevs/workshop-ai-as-api/README.md

 nice features that we will now list (just giving pointers for those interested in knowing more):

+<details><summary>Tell me about the nice features of this API</summary>

 #### Database and Caching

-In general, running classifier can be expensive in terms of CPU and time.
+In general, running a classifier on some input can be expensive in terms of CPU and time.
 Since, once the model is trained, predictions are deterministic, it would make sense to introduce a caching mechanism, whereby texts that were already processed and cached are not computed again.